PLEASE NOTE THAT OUR WEBSITE HAS CHANGED TO WWW.LAJOLLAICETOWN.COM

 The show date is Sunday, May 20th at 7:30pm.

 Tickets are now on sale at the La Jolla Ice Town Box Office

 General admission: $12

 VIP On-Ice seating tickets are going fast, so hurry in and buy your up-front seat(s) and be a part of the Broadway action before it’s too late.

 As of late, our Monday public session times have extended and we are now open from 10:30am-3:50pm.
 We hope you like the change and take advantage of the extra 50 minutes on the ice.

 Phone: 858.452.910 ext.
 5

-are interested please contact Coach Brittney at email@example.com .
+tryouts and are still interested, please contact Coach Brittney at email@example.com.